 Join Wildtender for a two day intensive exploring the pan-ancestral traditions of tending oak groves and processing acorns.
 Sit in circle and allow your hands to remember how to shell, grind, and leach acorns for food.
 Learn to make ink, dyes, and medicines from these mighty and generous trees.
 Come home to the wild, to your ancient self, and to oaks and acorns.

-Weather permitting this course will take place entirely outside in the Sepse Wilderness surrounding Ojai.
+Weather permitting this course will take place entirely outside in the Sepse Wilderness (Chumash territory) surrounding Ojai.
 If winter storms grace the skies we will shelter and learn inside.

 Space is limited to only 13 participants and this program is by application.

-No experience is required, but participants workshop will require walking on trails and physical exertion.
+No experience is required, but participation in this workshop will require walking on uneven trails and some physical exertion.
 Participants should be physically capable, free of bodily injury or serious health conditions.
 Participants must be at least 16 years of age.
 Click below for the registration page.

 Meet your guides

 Noël has been in an ongoing apprenticeship with sacred gardens and wilds of California.
 Her work and interests are dedicated to helping people relate more meaningfully with the land, themselves and each other.
 Noël served as the Program Coordinator for the Esalen Institute Farm & Garden in Big Sur from 2010-2015 – organizing its land-based educational programs and practice of Relational Agriculture, rooted in Esalen’s Gestalt lineage.
 Noël found a deep sense of belonging in the Big Sur wild while hiking the steep trails, learning the history and stories of the place, and experimenting with wild-crafting and homestead arts.
 Noël is certified with NOLS Wilderness First Aid.